-Addressing the revealed properties, we propose a novel quantization approach for diffusion models, termed QuEST (\underline{Qu}antization via \underline{E}fficient \underline{S}elective Fine\underline{T}uning).
-Confronting property \raisebox{-1.1pt}{\ding[1.1]{182 }}, we first theoretically justify that weight finetuning can enhance model robustness towards large perturbations under low-bit settings for reducing quantization error, whereas previous methods struggle to find appropriate quantization parameters.
-Then we empirically show that by finetuning the model, the activation distributions are actually modified to be more amenable to quantization.
-Following the idea of weight finetuning, we identify two types of layers that are responsible for performance degradation: Time embedding layers exhibiting property \raisebox{-1,1pt}{\ding[1.1]{183 }} and attention-related layers corresponding to property \raisebox{-1.1pt}{\ding[1.1]{184 }}.
-Thus, we selectively and progressively finetune these small layer subsets in conjunction with all activation quantization parameters, as illustrated in Figure \ref{fig:method_flow}(b).
-With less than 10\% of the total parameters involved, QuEST not only substantially enhances low-bit quantized model performance, but is also notably time-efficient and requires only supervision from the full-precision model in a data-free manner.
-To preserve the essential time information, we further introduce an efficient Time-aware Activation Quantizer (shown in Figure \ref{fig:method_flow}(a)) that can flexibly adapt to the varying activation distributions over the numerous time steps.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt, topsep=0pt,itemsep=1pt,partopsep=1pt, parsep=1pt] \item We uncover and validate three properties that present challenges to low-bit diffusion model quantization.
-We also theoretically discuss why previous methods are expected to fail and justify the sufficiency of weight finetuning under low-bit settings. \item Addressing the identified properties, we introduce QuEST, an innovative finetuning strategy that trains the model selectively and progressively, achieving low-bit quantization capability with high time and memory efficiency.
-An efficient activation quantizer is also proposed for effective time information estimation.
-Practically, our method can be executed in a data-free and parameter-efficient manner. \item Experiments on three high-resolution image generation tasks over four models demonstrate the superiority of our method, achieving state-of-the-art performance under various bit-width settings.
-We are also the first method to generate reasonable images for full 4-bit Stable Diffusion. \end{itemize}
+Following the idea of weight finetuning, we compare the effects of quantizing different modules of diffusion models (\cref{fig:method_flow}(b)) and identify two types of layers as primary culprits to performance degradation: time embedding layers exhibiting property \raisebox{-1.1pt}{\ding[1.1]{182 }} and attention-related layers associated with property \raisebox{-1.1pt}{\ding[1.1]{183 }}.
+Consequently, we selectively and progressively finetune the small subsets of identified layers in conjunction with all activation quantization parameters, as illustrated in \cref{fig:method_flow}(c).
+The learning objective is crafted to align the quantized model with its full-precision counterpart at both local and global levels.
+Involving less than 7\% of the total parameters, QuEST not only substantially enhances low-bit quantized model performance, but is also notably time-efficient and can be conducted in a data-free manner.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt,topsep=0pt,itemsep=1pt,partopsep=1pt,parsep=1pt] \item We identify the current challenge in low-bit diffusion model quantization that hinders effective low-bit quantization, and propose to adjust the activation distributions via weight finetuning for easier quantization.
+Both theoretical and empirical discussions are provided. \item We uncover and validate two properties in quantized diffusion models as the main factors for degraded performance.
+Motivated by the identified properties, we introduce QuEST, a parameter-efficient finetuning strategy that trains the diffusion model selectively and progressively, achieving low-bit quantization capability with time and memory efficiency. \item Experiments on three high-resolution image generation tasks over four models demonstrate the superiority of our method, achieving state-of-the-art performance under various bit-width settings. \end{itemize}